eminSerin/NBS-Predict/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/eminSerin/NBS-Predict).

-## Compatibility

-NBS-Predict was developed on Matlab R2017b and tested on Matlab R2017b and R2018b.

 ## Authors